MaxSerna/DataCourseProject/README.md

 * *Codebook.Rmd*

-This is de R Markdown file that contains the CodeBook for this project.
+This is the R Markdown file that contains the CodeBook for this project.
 I recommend the reader to visit (https://maxserna.github.io/DataCourseProject/) to have the complete view.
 I describe all the data and the code used to complete the assignment.
 Refer to it for any doubt about the script.